Here are a few French Santa Claus’ of past and present and their traditions. Some no longer exist, while others only exist in certain regions.

 There are also different regional traditions and versions of French Santa Claus, which can vary from city to city, such as Saint Nicholas in Northern France and his sinister helper, who IS NOT a cute elf.

-What does French Santa Claus In France Look Like?
+What does French Santa Claus In France Look Like in France?

 The jolly old Santa Claus, dressed in red who delivers presents to good children with his magical reindeer, has become the most recognized character around the world, even in places where Christmas isn’t a traditional custom.